sparklemotion/nokogiri/nokogumbo-import/README.md

 doc = Nokogiri.HTML5(string)
 ```

-An experimental _fragment_ method is also provided.
-While not HTML5
+To parse an HTML fragment, a `fragment` method is provided.
-compliant, it may be useful:

 ```ruby
 require 'nokogumbo'